jkutner/jkutner.github.com/_posts/2021-04-26-write-good-dockerfile.md

 ---
 layout: post
-title:  "Write a Good Dockerfile in 19 Easy Steps"
+title:  "Write a Good Dockerfile in 19 'Easy' Steps"
 date:   2021-04-26 09:42:01
 ---

 In this post you'll learn the essential steps required to write a secure, compact, and maintainable Dockerfile in just 19 "easy" steps.
-I think you'll be spurprised at how much you really need to know.
+I think you'll be surprised at how much you really need to know.
 Let's get started!

 #### Step 1: Check the order of your commands